ankushsaroj530/secure-ota-firmware-update-stm32-esp32/README.md

-# Secure OTA Firmware Update Framework for STM32 Using ESP32
+# A cloud-connected embedded firmware management and Internet-based OTA update framework for STM32 devices, using an ESP32 gateway and a custom UART bootloader, with firmware integrity verification and a real-time web-based monitoring dashboard.

 ### Design and Development of a Secure Internet-Based OTA Firmware Update Framework for STM32 Embedded Systems